nbicocchi/learn-microservices/modules/tools/slides/7 - Properties and Profiles.md

        example: DEBUG
    ```

-See [here](https://docs.spring.io/spring-boot/appendix/application-properties/index.html) a list of common application properties.
+See [here](https://docs.spring.io/spring-boot/appendix/application-properties/index.html) the **long** list of common application properties.

 ## Custom Properties

-In Spring Boot, custom properties allow you to define application-specific settings that are loaded from external configuration files such as `application.yml`.
-These properties can then be injected into your Spring-managed beans using the `@Value` annotation. **This approach decouples configuration from code, making the application more flexible and easier to maintain**.
+Custom properties allow you to define application-specific settings that are loaded from external configuration files such as `application.yml`.
+These properties can then be injected into your beans using the `@Value` annotation. **This approach decouples configuration from code, making the application easier to maintain**.

 ### Defining Custom Properties